tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 And move four JARs from `_dist` directory to `$TOMCAT_HOME/bin` directory.

+Notice: running `ant` on clean working copy will result in error about lack of `tomcat-juli.jar` file, which is needed during the process of tranforming JARs.

+More detailed instruction:
+1. edit file `build.properties`, which may contain custom values for properties hardcoded in `build.properties.default`. e.g. `tomcat.version`
+2. run `ant`
+3. place correct version of `tomcat-juli.jar` in `_external`
+4. run `ant` again
+5. move JARs from `_dist` directory to `$TOMCAT_HOME/bin`.

+After changing versions (e.g. for Tomcat), run `ant clean`.

 Running Tomcat now will use default (very verbose) configuration of Logback.
 To change Logback's configuration, run Tomcat with the following system variable (using your favorite method of setting such variables - in `catalina.sh`,